bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Runic
 Material: Metal, Wood
-Through arcane ritual and carefully handiwork, your armor has had runes chiselled into its structure.
+Through arcane ritual and carefully handiwork, your armour has had runes chiselled into its structure.
 This armour counts as a Focus for [Channel](Channel) skill tests.

 #### Spiked
 Material: Metal, Wood